What are cookies?

 - necessary cookies are essential for you to browse the website and use its features, such as accessing secure areas of the site.
 These cookies do not gather information about you that could be used for marketing purposes and do not remember when you have been on the internet.

 - statistics cookies, also known as performance cookies, collect information about how you use our website, such as which pages you visited and which links you clicked on.
 These cookies collect information in a way that does not directly identify anyone.
 Their sole purpose is to give us insight into how the website is being used and help us improve it.
-We use Google Analytics cookies to collect information about how visitors use our website.
+We use Google Analytics and Hotjar cookies to collect information about how visitors use our website.

 - preferences cookies, also known as functionality cookies, allow the website to remember choices you have made in the past, like what language you prefer, what region you would like weather reports for, or what your user name and password are so you can automatically log in.